uc-rosenbkt/it3038c-scripts/README.md

 PROJECT 2
 ```
 I expanded on my original calculator to make one with more features.
 This calculator can do addition, subtraction, multiplication, and division.
-To run the script you will have to first enter the C:\it3038c-scripts/ directory and run
+To run the script you will have to first enter the C:\it3038c-scripts/ directory and run it
 ```python
 python python/calculator.py
 ```